-The Müller & Sohn grading system is recognized worldwide and is considered the optimal basis for grading manually.
-Increasing and decreasing patterns in size is not an easy task even within a computer program.
+Increasing and decreasing patterns in size is not an easy task even within a CAD programme.
 It requires the ability to reason as well as technical knowledge.
 Thorough control of the system is absolutely necessary when grading design patterns.
 These articles are a great resource for experts.
 Grading is a special subject.

 To support beginners, this series also gives examples of grading basic block patterns.
 As for each new learning material, it is important to clear the first hurdle.
 Therefore, the structure of the grade rule tables is particularly emphasized.
 Only those who know how to calculate grading increments will later understand the various tables companies are working with.
 You can find this grading instruction and many other variations in our book Grading.